What Do Temporal Graph Learning Models Learn?: Results

-\subheader{Findings.} Figure \ref{fig:recency_uci} depicts the results on the UCI-related dataset.
-We observe that across all models, average probability scores of seen edges do not appear to vary based on the time they were last observed, instead staying largely constant, with the exception of \tgat{}, which appears to have some bias toward earlier seen edges on the Wikipedia-based graphs.
-This indicates that, in general, models do not place any predictive weight into the recency of edges (\xmark).
-Since edges were sampled completely at random, there is no additional information for models based on which predictions could be made, and in consequence, models display high uncertainty in their probability scores.
-Given that heuristics based on predicting edges to recently active nodes often perform on par with state-of-the-art learning models \cite{cornell_power_2025}, we argue that this yields potential room for improvement of this state-of-the-art.
-Introducing parameters which control whether a model puts more weight on recent (or earlier) observations could improve performance on many datasets.
+\subheader{Findings.} In \Cref{fig:recency}, we observe that, across all models and datasets, average probability scores of seen edges remain largely constant regardless of when edges were last observed.
+The only notable exception is \tgat{}, which appears biased toward earlier edges on the Wikipedia-based graphs.
+Since edges were sampled completely at random, there is no additional information on which models could base their predictions, resulting in high uncertainty in the predicted probability scores.
+Overall, we conclude that the evaluated models do not place predictive weight on the recency of edges (\xmark).

+\subheader{Implications.} The failure to capture recency suggests that temporal information alone does not imply a preference for recently observed interactions.
+This is notable because heuristics based on predicting edges to recently active nodes often perform on a par with state-of-the-art TGL models \citep{cornell_power_2025}.
+Our findings therefore indicate potential room for improvement in current TGL models.
+In particular, introducing mechanisms or parameters that control whether a model places more weight on recent observations could improve performance on datasets where recency is predictive.